lwfinger/rtw88/README.md

    git pull
    ```

-3. Build, sign, install the rtw88 driver from the latest code
+3. Build, sign, and install the rtw88 driver from the latest code
    ```
    sudo dkms install $PWD
    ```